Morces/portfolio/README.md

 # My portfolio
 ## Description
 This is my portfolio.
 It contains a brief account about myself, my hobbies and interests, and some projects I did.
-This is a link to view the design: https://www.figma.com/file/4DkhH4lg7kfcLMCoElUE3E/Untitled?node-id=1%3A2

 ## Contributers
 Current contributers:
 *Moringa School*
 MOSES KARANI
 ## Setup requirements
 You just need internet coonection and a device to access it directly from the internet.
-Click here to view my portfolio :https://moseskarani.github.io/portfolio/
+Click here to view my portfolio
 ## Known Bugs
 None yet.
 ## Technologies used